Tivatek: Total Intravenous Anaesthesia (TIVA) sets

 1. Using a one-way valve on the intravenous line

 It is suggested a one-way valve is used on the I.V. fluid port when multi-lumen I.V. connectors are used.
-All Tivatek sets include a high flow, one-way Codan valve on the wide bore gravity line.
+All Tivatek sets include a high flow, one-way valve on the wide bore gravity line.
 All valves are tested for failures and leaks.

 2. The site of the cannula must be monitored throughout the procedure

 Disconnection of the Infusion or displacement of the cannula can go unnoticed, cannula sites should be visually checked at regular intervals as a practical and simple risk reduction.
-Tivalok™, provides an additional visual aid and added safety from disconnection.
-It ensures your cannula remains securely in place during a procedure and is highly visible and easily accessible.

 3. Using Medical Equipment